 What is a Fiduciary?

 These fee-only advisors serve in a fiduciary manor.
-“What is a fiduciary?”, you may ask.
 A fiduciary is a person legally appointed and authorized to hold assets in trust for another person.
 The fiduciary manages the assets for the “benefit” of the other person rather than for his or her own profit (investopedia.com).
 This differs from a normal financial advisor in the fact that some advisers do not always invest for the benefit of the client.
 Most financial advisors are paid fully or partially by commissions, this means they have an incentive to promote products that maximize their income.

-NAPFA prides itself in the fact that this association looks out for the best interest of the client.
-Saying this, NAPFA only takes advisors that meet their organizations highest standards.
+NAPFA prides itself on the fact that this association looks out for the best interest of the client.
+Saying this, NAPFA only takes advisors that meet their organization’s highest standards.
 Those standards are:

 - They must meet stiff credentialing and educational requirements.